maciekKuba/soft-hard-ware-consistency-checker/README.md

 7. Supports only '//' comment indication in C source file.

 ## Improvement areas
 1. Replacement of lists with maps for quicker execution of scripts.
+2. Parsing direct netlist file rather than indirect xml.